Tayofi/2024-q1-javascript-basics/README.md

-# My Game is Cool!
+# To learn javascript, is to raise a baby alligator - Michaeal Jackson, 1872

-Make sure you give it a good description here...
+I must create the cat orb